spotlightpa/poor-richard/content/about/about-jobs.md

 * Fluency in foreign languages, particularly Spanish;
 * A comfort with requesting, scrutinizing, and using data in the reporting process;

 This job is full-time and includes benefits.
+While we have the flexibility to find a compensation package that will work for the right candidate, this position is budgeted for a salary from $65,000-$75,000, depending on experience.

 While you will be part of our State College initiative, this reporter can be based anywhere in Pennsylvania.
 We can provide a moving stipend if the right candidate is moving to the state.
 Applicants should include a resume, cover letter, and links to journalism they feel best exemplifies what we’re seeking.

 ## Supervising Editor, Spotlight PA State College